wdawson/okta.github.io/_source/quickstart-fragments/widget/default-example.md

 ## Prerequisites
 If you do not already have a **Developer Edition Account**, you can create one at [https://developer.okta.com/signup/](https://developer.okta.com/signup/).

 > Note: The rest of these instructions assume you are using the new Developer Dashboard.
-If you already have an Okta Org, you can find the new Developer Dashboard by using the drop-down menu in the upper-left of the current Okta Admin Console.
+If you already have an Okta Org, you can find the new Developer Dashboard by using the drop-down menu in the upper-left of the Okta user interface.

 ## Add and Configure an OpenID Connect Client
 * Log into the Okta Developer Dashboard, click **Applications** then **Add Application**.